pylonmc/pylon-docs/docs/en/contributing/contributing-to-docs.md

 # Contributing to documentation

-You would like to contribute to the documentation site?
-Great!
-We use [MkDocs](https://www.mkdocs.org/) and [GitHub pages](https://pages.github.com/) for the documentation site you're reading right now.

-Here is a step-by-step guide on how to create/edit pages.
+This guide walks you through contributing to this documentation site, which is powered by [MkDocs](https://www.mkdocs.org/) and [GitHub pages](https://pages.github.com/).

 ## Step 0: Prerequisites